fendihalim/fendihalim/README.md

 - 👋 Hi, I’m @fendihalim.
-I'm currently a master of engineering student studying mechanical and industrial engineering at University of Toronto specializing in Data Science and Financial Engineering.
+I'm currently a master of engineering student studying Mechanical and Industrial Engineering at University of Toronto specializing in Data Science and Financial Engineering.
 - 👀 I’m interested in data science and mathematical optimization in our daily lives
 - 🌱 I’m currently learning Python and PySpark
 - 💞️ I’m looking to collaborate on data science projects and optimization